wengshiwei/wengshiwei.github.io/_posts/2018-04/2018-04-24-Recap-Software-Complexity-2-PCSD.md

 The chapter starts with dividing common problems one encounters in many kinds of systems into four categories: emergent properties, propagation of effects, incommensurate scaling, and trade-offs.

-**emergent properties** _are properties that are not evident in the individual components of a system, but show up when combining those components, so they might also be called surprises._
+**emergent properties** are properties that are not evident in the individual components of a system, but show up when combining those components, so they might also be called surprises.

-**propagation of effects** describe small changes in some components will affect many other components in the system. _Folk wisdom characterizes propagation of effects as: “There are no small changes in a large system”._
+**propagation of effects** describe small changes in some components will affect many other components in the system.
+Folk wisdom characterizes propagation of effects as: _“There are no small changes in a large system”_.

-**incommensurate scaling** means: _as a system increases in size or speed, not all parts of it follow the same scaling rules, so things stop working.
-It is usually the factor that limits the size or speed range that a single system design can handle._
+**incommensurate scaling** means: as a system increases in size or speed, not all parts of it follow the same scaling rules, so things stop working.
+It is usually the factor that limits the size or speed range that a single system design can handle.

 **trade-offs**.
 In gaining some goodness, the system will lose goodness elsewhere in the system.
 It mentions two common forms of trade-offs: _waterbed effect(pushing down on a problem at one point causes another problem to pop up somewhere else) and binary classifiation_ (false positive and false negative increasing at the same time)

 ## 2.2 From Systems to Complexity

-In this book, **a system** is defined as **a set of interconnected components that has an expected behavior observed at the interface with its environment.** _The underlying idea is to divide the world into two groups: those under discussion as part of the system, those not under discussion as part of the environment.
+In this book, **a system** is defined as **a set of interconnected components that has an expected behavior observed at the interface with its environment.** The underlying idea is to divide the world into two groups: those under discussion as part of the system, those not under discussion as part of the environment.
 There is interaction between a system and its environment; these interaction are the interface between the system and the environment.
 Identifying the components of a system depending on the point of view, with different _purpose_ and _granularity_.

 Components of systems can be systems from a difference point of view.
 To avoid recursion in their writings, authors and designers have come up with a list of synonyms trying to capture the same concept: _systems, subsystems, components, elements, constituents, objects, modules, submodules, assemblies, subassemblies, and so on._